Institutional Reach & Reputation

 • Parent surveys designed for high response rates across all demographics

-• Emergency and safety communications (the backup channel when digital systems fail or aren't trusted)
+• Emergency and safety communications (the backup channel when digital systems fail)

-• Event invitations for open houses, curriculum nights, and parent-teacher conferences
+• Event invitations for open houses, curriculum nights, parent-teacher conferences

 • Award and recognition letters — the ones that get saved